juancarlospaco/sweetanitify/README.md

 # FAQ

-- Is it a Virus?.
+- Its a Virus?.

 The source code is on this repo, so is impossible for it to be Virus.

 - How much it cost?, Price?.

 $ `0`

+- This works on Mac?.

+Yes.

 <details>